Qinti/nazca/README.md

 ```

 #### Hierarchy manipulation
-You can predefine the class hierarchy, which than will be transformed into HTML DOM.
+You can predefine the class hierarchy, which then will be transformed into HTML DOM.
 This is a preferred method, but
 sometimes you want to manipulate it on the go.
 For example you want your class generate children, based on the input
 parameters.
 To do it, special property of nazca object is used, called `children`.
 It has 2 methods - `add(nazcaObject)`
-and `remove()`.
-Let's change the `include.nzca`:
+and `remove(nazcaObject)`.
+Let's change the `include.nazca`:
 ```javascript
 class Container < div {
 };